 On a more practical note, I am so busy assisting other people with their gardens, that I don’t have a lot of time to fuss over mine, so any plants, including roses, must thrive with little attention like my English roses.
 However busy I am, I do take a minute or two to go out in the garden and cut a bloom, or two, and bring inside where I can view its beauty and enjoy its fragrance close up.

 If you want to grow roses without a lot of fuss, this English class is for you.
-To help get you started, I’m hosting a giveaway the book “The English Roses” by David Austin.
+So when Firefly Books sent me the book, “The English Roses” to review and one to giveaway, I was very excited.

 At first glance, all you want to do it thumb through the pages and drool over the colorful photographs of truly stunning roses.